emqx/emqx-docs/en_US/observability/prometheus.md

 ### Grafana Data Template

-The ʻemqx_prometheus` plugin provides template files for Grafana's Dashboard.
+The ʻemqx_prometheus` plugin provides template files for Grafana Dashboard.
 These templates contain the display of all EMQX monitoring data.
 Users can directly import it into Grafana to display the icon of EMQX monitoring status.

-The template file is located at: [emqx_prometheus/grafana_template](https://github.com/emqx/emqx-prometheus/tree/master/grafana_template).
+The template file is located at: [emqx_prometheus/Grafana_template](https://github.com/emqx/emqx-prometheus/tree/master/grafana_template).